The Song of Scorpions

-The Song of Scorpions is a 2017 Swiss-French-Singaporean Rajasthani language drama film written and directed by Anup Singh.
+The Song of Scorpions is a 2017 Rajasthani language drama film written and directed by Anup Singh.
 Produced by Feather Light Films and KNM, the films stars Golshifteh Farahani as a tribal woman learning the ancient art of healing and Irrfan Khan as a camel trader in his only Rajasthani film role.

 The Song of Scorpions had its world premiere at the 70th Locarno Film Festival in Locarno, Switzerland on August 9, 2017.

 Plot

 According to an ancient myth, the sting of a scorpion in Jaisalmer, Rajasthan can cause death in less than 24 hours and the only cure is the song sung by a scorpion singer which counters the poison of the scorpion.

 Nooran is an independent young woman living in a far-flung, traditional village in the desert in western Rajasthan.
 She comes from a tribe of scorpion singers and works as one, i.e., she heals scorpion stings by singing the song of scorpions.
 Nooran is a beginner, yet she does not hesitate from taking up cases because it is a source of income for her.
 The villagers disapprove of her because of her independence and shrewdness.
 Even Nooran’s grandmother, Zubaida, an expert scorpion singer, rebukes her and tells her that she won’t ever accept the money Nooran earns by swindling poor people.
 Nooran cannot disappoint Zubaida as she loves her grandmother very much and she is the only one she has in the world.
 Nooran keeps some money from her hard-earned income and gives the rest to her friend, Amina, to donate at the local dargah in the village.

 On one of her outings, Nooran catches the eye of a camel-trader named Adam.
 Adam falls instantly in love with Nooran and proposes marriage to Nooran who does not respond.
 Adam is thrashed by the men of Nooran’s village as he had tried to outrage the modesty of one of their women.
 Nooran later on confides in Amina about Adam, but it is not clear if she has feelings for him.

 One night, Nooran gets a call that Adam’s young accomplice, Munna, has been bitten by a scorpion.
 Zubaida is hesitant about sending Nooran alone in the night, but Nooran accepts the task.
 Upon reaching Munna, Nooran realised that it was a trap.
 Munna rapes Nooran.

 In the morning, Amina brings a wounded and traumatised Nooran home where Nooran gets another shock.
 Zubaida was missing.
 Nooran looks for her grandmother everywhere, but Zubaida is nowhere to be found.
 Out of grief and despair, Nooran locks herself up in the house.
 When Amina comes to check on Nooran, she finds young men outside the house, passing lewd comments on Nooran.